What's going on at Whakaari/White Island? Large plumes spotted from volcano

 A "huge mushroom" of smoke or steam could be seen rising high above Whakatāne this morning from Whakaari/White Island.

-GeoNet assured the public the island volcano was not erupting with today's calm conditions the reason behind the impressive plume.
+GeoNet assured the public the island volcano was not erupting and said today's calm conditions were behind the impressive plume.

 "It is common to see larger steam and gas plumes from Whakaari/White Island when you get ideal atmospheric conditions," GeoNet said.